tsnellgrove/dark_castle3/doc/to_do.md

 					- DONE: chk_not_in_hand() => move to Writing; change to err_not_in_hand()
 				- INPROC: extend new error approach to all verbs
 					- N/A: true1word / 'help'
-					- TBD: Writing / 'read'
+					- DONE: Writing / 'read'
 					- TBD: ViewOnly / 'examine'
 					- TBD: Door
 						- TBD: 'open'